prof-rossetti/nyu-info-2335-201706/notes/programming-languages/python/datatypes/classes.md

   + https://docs.python.org/3/tutorial/classes.html#class-objects
   + https://www.tutorialspoint.com/python/python_classes_objects.htm

 A **class** is a representation of one or more objects which share the same or similar properties.
-Each class is like a its own custom data type.
+Each class is like its own custom data type with properties defined by the developer.

-Every Python class' definition includes a specific specific function called `__init__()` for the purpose of initializing, or creating a new instance, or member of that object class.
+In Python, class definition requires a specific function called `__init__()` to initialize, or create a new member of the object class.

 ### Usage